tofitsch/sandbox/README.md

 Reset the persistent home (drops the Claude login): `docker volume rm sandbox-home` in local mode, `rm -rf ~/.sandbox-home` on lxplus.

-## Caveats

-Local mode's `--cap-add SYS_ADMIN` is required for the FUSE mount.
-This isolates your files; it is not a hard security boundary against code you actively distrust.

-Local mode assumes rootful Docker.
-If your host has `/cvmfs` via autofs but rootful Docker, `SANDBOX_MODE=lxplus` gets you the bind mount, but the container then runs as real root and files in `/work` will be owned by root.

-On lxplus the `vfs` driver stores every layer in full, uncompressed, with no sharing between them — the image costs several GB in `/tmp`.
-Check `df -h /tmp` if a pull dies partway.
-The home on `~/.sandbox-home` counts against your AFS quota, and a long session needs a live AFS token.